 - What if they get hurt?

-The Aggressive Play is a Symbol
+The Aggressive Play is a Signal

-When we can see these ways of playing as symbols of what's affecting a child, we can embrace them, because, as Larry says, when a child is laughing and engaged in aggressive play, we can be sure deep work is happening.
+When we can see these ways of playing as signals of what's affecting a child, we can embrace them, because, as Larry says, when a child is laughing and engaged in aggressive play, we can be sure deep work is happening.

 But these can be the trickier bits of play to navigate.
-Larry helps us address the issues that come up when our children play aggressive or risky.
+Larry helps us address the issues that come up when our children play aggressive or downright risky.

 - What can we do with own fears when our children play aggressively?